BetterDiscord/docs/docs/users/getting-started/faq.md

 ### Is BetterDiscord against Discord's Terms of Service (ToS)?

-Yes, but unless you do something egregious, such as use it to selfbot or use unapproved plugins, you'll be fine.
+Yes, but unless you do something egregious, such as use it to self-bot or use unapproved plugins, you'll be fine.

 ### Is BetterDiscord against Discord's Application/API Terms?